Ales Hemsky - WOWY Analysis Part Two

 In the first piece I measured Hemsky's impact by the difference in overall goal differential.
 At that time the difference in goal differential was 0.25 per game.
 In this analysis the number is... similar.
 Projected over an 82 game season this would suggest Hemsky is worth 20.5 goals above his actual replacements.
 If we assume that 6 goal differential is equal to one win Hemsky's contribution is 3.4 wins above his replacements which is a big number, one that suggests he's more than worth his contract.

 But here's the thing.
 The really interesting graph is the second one.
-The Oilers are actually a worse shooting team this with Hemsky in than they are with Hemsky out.
+The Oilers are actually worse at outshooting their opponents with Hemsky in than they are with Hemsky out.
 Now, in each of the three previous seasons the team was better at outshooting with Hemsky in the lineup.
 This season, the team is much better at outshooting with Hemsky out of the lineup.
 The superior goal differential this season is coming on the back of some pretty terrible save percentage by the Oiler rookie goaltending tandem that was only in place once Hemsky went down.
 On the other hand, when Hemsky was in the lineup this season several other players were ill or injured.

 So what of the method?
 To be totally honest, it looks like Bruce and He Who Shall Not Be Named may have been right.
 There's just too much going on to really isolate Hemsky as a variable even when we try to isolate him, especially because of just how much variance there's going to be over a 59-game sample.
 And that's too bad in this case since those goal differential numbers would imply a very good player.